 Start Supplemental Information

 In accordance with the Paperwork Reduction Act of 1995, we provide the general public and other Federal agencies with an opportunity to comment on new, proposed, revised, and continuing collections of information.
 This helps us assess the impact of our information collection requirements and minimize the public's reporting burden.
 It also helps the public understand our information collection requirements and provide the requested data in the desired format.

-We are soliciting comments on the proposed Information Collection Request (ICR) that is described below.
+We are again soliciting comments on the proposed ICR described below.
 We are especially interested in public comment addressing the following issues: (1) Is the collection necessary to the proper functions of the NPS; (2) will this information be processed and used in a timely manner; (3) is the estimate of burden accurate; (4) how might the NPS enhance the quality, utility, and clarity of the information to be collected; and (5) how might the NPS minimize the burden of this collection on the respondents, including through the use of information technology.

 The NPS National Christmas Tree Music Program at President's Park is intended to provide musical entertainment for park visitors during December on the Ellipse, where in celebration of the holiday season, visitors can observe the National Christmas Tree, visit assorted yuletide displays, and attend musical presentations.
 Each year, park officials accept applications from musical groups who wish to participate in the annual National Christmas Tree Program.
 The NPS utilizes Form 10-942, “National Christmas Tree Music Program Application” to accept applications from the public for participation in the program.
 Park officials utilize the following information from applicants in order to select, plan, schedule, and contact performers for the National Christmas Tree Program: